Are you in the market for an inexpensive alternative housing?

 24. African Prefab House

 These houses are absolutely adorable.
-I had actually never heard of these either (I’m not super familiar with all of these new prefab options available.)
+I had actually never heard of these alternative housing ideas either (I’m not super familiar with all of these new prefab options available.)

 But I will say, they look great and would be a decent place to live on a small budget.

 So there you have it.
 Over 20 options of inexpensive alternative housing options that will hopefully help you to own a home a little faster than imagined.